 One way to avoid this problem is to arm yourself with information about why patients complain in the first place.
 Here are a half dozen of the most common ones seen on review websites:

-1. Dismissive attitude.
 Often, it’s not what you do or say, but how.
 Patients despise doctors who react with indifference to their complaints related to symptoms or medical history—and they’re likely to tell others about it.
 It’s true that patients frequently provide information that’s irrelevant to a given consult (like telling you they got their tonsils out 20 years ago as you inspect their broken toe).
 But you should listen and respond politely all the same.

 This is similar to having a dismissive attitude, but it involves a wider range of responses.
-Patients don’t appreciate doctors who argue with them (“That’s incorrect”), make excuses, (“I didn’t know what you meant”), blame others (“That’s the nurse’s fault.
-She’s too busy”) or discount their feelings (“You shouldn’t feel upset”).
+Patients don’t appreciate doctors who argue with them (“That’s incorrect”), make excuses (“I didn’t know what you meant”), blame others (“That’s the nurse’s fault; she’s too busy”) or discount their feelings (“You shouldn’t feel upset”).
 Again, most of these complaints can be avoided by using smart communication techniques—especially with patients who are exceptionally needy or annoying.

-4. Subpar time management.
 It’s not uncommon for your schedule to get blown up on a given day due to unforeseen circumstances.
 However, a patient’s time is valuable too—which is why you’re likely to see complaints about long wait times and/or (seemingly) rushed appointments.
 In cases like these, a simple apology and a resolve to not make patients feel rushed can go a long way toward preventing time-related complaints from being posted online.

 Just reading that phrase may make you feel defensive and irritated.
 But if patients feel like you’re not addressing their pain—or worse, a complication arises like an infection or an accidental perforation from an incision—they’re going to express their displeasure.
 You know that accidents happen and procedures carry risks, but you shouldn’t be surprised at patient reactions when things go wrong.
 And the way you handle the situation may determine whether or not the patient complains later on.